 The analysis poses a number of linguistic challenges which could impact the results of an automatic system built to perform the task.

-In this article, we will review some of them, aiming at throwing some light on this topic, which can be of interest especially for users of text analytics tools, like the Wonderboard.
+In this article, we will review some of them, aiming at throwing some light on this topic, which can be of interest especially for users of text analytics tools, like our Wonderboard.
 In particular, we will focus on those challenges concerning the identification of the correct sentiment in feedback texts.

 Aspect-Based Sentiment Analysis (ABSA) is a type of text analysis that categorizes opinions by aspect and identifies the sentiment related to each aspect.